quicwg/base-drafts/draft-ietf-quic-transport.md

 * ACK and PADDING frames MUST NOT be retransmitted.
 ACK frames containing updated information will be sent as described in {{frame-ack}}.

-* STOP_SENDING frames MUST be retransmitted, unless the stream has become closed in the appropriate direction.
-See {{solicited-state-transitions}}.
+* STOP_SENDING frames MUST be retransmitted until the receive stream enters either a "Data Recvd" or "Reset Recvd" state.
+See
+  {{solicited-state-transitions}}.

-* The most recent MAX_STREAM_DATA frame for a stream MUST be retransmitted.
+* The most recent MAX_STREAM_DATA frame for a stream MUST be retransmitted until the receive stream enters a "Size Known" state.
 Any previous unacknowledged MAX_STREAM_DATA frame for the same stream SHOULD NOT be retransmitted since a newer MAX_STREAM_DATA frame for a stream obviates the need for delivering older ones.
-Similarly, the most recent MAX_DATA and MAX_STREAM_ID frames MUST be retransmitted; previous unacknowledged ones SHOULD NOT be retransmitted.
+Similarly, the most recent MAX_DATA frame MUST be retransmitted;
+  previous unacknowledged ones SHOULD NOT be retransmitted.

 * BLOCKED, STREAM_BLOCKED, and STREAM_ID_BLOCKED frames SHOULD be retransmitted
   if the sender is still blocked on the same limit.
 If the limit has been